-On June 7, 2010, the Company adopted a Restricted Share Unit ("RSU") Plan to complement the stock option plan.
-The RSU Plan enables the Company to award to eligible participants phantom share units that vest after a three-year period.
+On June 7, 2010, the Company adopted a Restricted Share Unit ("RSU") Plan (the "Old RSU Plan") to complement the stock option plan.
+Minor amendments to the Old RSU Plan were adopted by the Board of Directors in May 2013.
+However, on November 4, 2015, the Board of Directors terminated the Old RSU Plan and replaced it with the New RSU & PSU Plan (as defined hereinafter), thus no additional RSUs shall be credited to the accounts of participants under the Old RSU Plan.
+Only previously granted RSUs shall continue to vest and be settled as per the terms of the Old RSU Plan.
+The Old RSU Plan enabled the Company to award to eligible participants phantom share units that vest after a three-year period.
 The RSU is settled in cash and is recorded as a liability.
 The measurement of the compensation expense and corresponding liability for these awards is based on the fair value of the award, and is recorded as a charge to selling, general and administrative ("SG&A") expenses over the vesting period of the award.
 At the end of each financial period, changes in the Company's payment obligation due to changes in the market value of the common shares on the TSX are recorded as a charge to SG&A expenses.
-For the year ended December 31, 2014, the Company granted 281,000 RSUs (2013 - 190,000), 12,478 of RSUs were paid (2013 - 26,720) and 124,127 RSUs were cancelled (2013 - ni).
-As at December 31, 2014, 387,155 RSUs were outstanding (2013 - 242,760).
+For the year ended December 31, 2015, the Company granted 276,000 RSUs (2014 - 281,000), 23,612 of RSUs were paid (2014 - 12,478) and 33,043 RSUs were cancelled (2014 - 124,127).
+As at December 31, 2015, 606,500 RSUs were outstanding (2014 - 387,155).